How to Calculate Percentages (With Examples)

 Common mistakes to avoid

-Forgetting to multiply by 100.
+The other frequent mistake is forgetting to multiply by 100.
 The formula (X / Y) gives you a decimal like 0.36.
-You need to multiply by 100 to convert it to 36%.
+Multiply by 100 to convert it to 36%.